jacobcvt12/blog/_drafts/hierarchical-tex.md

 ![Just number](/assets/img/hierarchical-graph-1.svg)

-For this matrix to look anything like a hierarchical diagram, we first need to replace the numbers with random variables and specify an option to spread the columns and rows further apart.
-To use `math mode` for the nodes, we now specify the matrix to be a `matrix of math nodes`, and pass an option for separation of columns and rows.
-You may have to play with these margins, but I have found `20pt` to be an appropriate size for most hierarchical diagrams.
+For this matrix to look anything like a diagram of a hierarchical structure, we first need to replace the numbers with random variables and specify an option to spread the columns and rows further apart.
+To use `math mode` for the nodes (Ti*k*Z name for our parameters and data), we indicate the option `matrix of math nodes`.
+Additionally, we pass an option for separation of columns and rows.
+You may have to play with these distances, but I have found `20pt` to be an appropriate size for most hierarchical diagrams.

 Another point to make about the Ti*k*Z matrix is that empty "cells" are allowed.
 As you can see below, the top row doesn't have values in the first cell (*before* the first `&`) or the last cell (*after* the second `&`).
-This is convenient for when wish to denote one parameter as being a higher level of hierarchy with multiple "children" in the next level of hierarchy.
+This is convenient for when wish to denote one parameter as being a higher level of hierarchy with multiple "children" parameters or data points in the next level of hierarchy.

 {% highlight TeX %}
 \matrix[matrix of math nodes, column sep=20pt, row sep=20pt] (mat)